Orogeny: Orogens

 but they may be broadly divided into collisional orogens and noncollisional orogens (Andean-type orogens).
 Collisional orogens can be further divided by whether the collision is with a second continent or a continental fragment or island arc.
 Repeated collisions of the latter type, with no evidence of collision with a major continent or closure of an ocean basin, result in an accretionary orogen.
 Examples of orogens arising from collision of an island arc with a continent include Taiwan and the collision of Australia with the Banda arc.
 Orogens arising from continent-continent collisions can be divided into those involving ocean closure (Himalayan-type orogens) and those involving glancing collisions with no ocean basin closure (as is taking place today in the Southern Alps of New Zealand).

 Orogens have a characteristic structure, though this shows considerable variation.
 A foreland basin forms ahead of the orogen due mainly to loading and resulting flexure of the lithosphere by the developing mountain belt.
 A typical foreland basin is subdivided into a wedge-top basin above the active orogenic wedge, the foredeep immediately beyond the active front, a forebulge high of flexural origin and a back-bulge area beyond, although not all of these are present in all foreland-basin systems.
 The basin migrates with the orogenic front and early deposited foreland basin sediments become progressively involved in folding and thrusting.
 Sediments deposited in the foreland basin are mainly derived from the erosion of the actively uplifting rocks of the mountain range, although some sediments derive from the foreland.
 The fill of many such basins shows a change in time from deepwater marine (flysch-style) through shallow water to continental (molasse-style) sediments.

-While active orogens are found on the margins of present-day continents, older inactive orogenies, such as the Algoman, Penokean and Antler, are represented by deformed and metamorphosed rocks with sedimentary basins further inland.
+While active orogens are found on the margins of present-day continents, older inactive orogens, such as the Algoman, Penokean and Antler, are represented by deformed and metamorphosed rocks with sedimentary basins further inland.